bhk/rio/concepts.md

 method of `a`, passing it `b`.
 This contrasts with languages that define "+" as a built-in function that has special cases for built-in types.

-Rio built-in types are special only with respect to literal constants and array and map constructors.
+Rio built-in types are special only in that they are used to construct values from literal constants.
 After construction, they have no special privileges or capabilities.